octovolt/octovolt-website/README.md

 The shopping cart is implemented with local storage.
 I did consider using cookies and a server side data store, but this would have been even more complicated, required a cookies disclaimer, etc. And it's not clear to me that this would be superior in any way.

 The cart utilizes the [Flux](https://legacy.reactjs.org/blog/2014/05/06/flux.html) state management pattern of declarative actions, a reactive store and a reactive UI, but implements it with useReducer and useContext, similar to the [React documentation examples](https://react.dev/learn/scaling-up-with-reducer-and-context).
 Since the amount of state is small, this works pretty well.
-If this become more complex I will need to reach for something like [Redux](https://redux.js.org/) or perhaps roll my own event-driven solution.
+If this becomes more complex I will need to use something like [Redux](https://redux.js.org/) or perhaps roll my own event-driven solution.

 See src/lib/cartReducer.ts for most of the code related to state management.
 This is added to the client code in src/app/components/body.tsx.